Loeffler changes mind, supports certification of Biden victory

-ATLANTA - Most of Georgia’s Republican members of Congress stuck with earlier pledges in the wee hours of Thursday morning and opposed certifying President-elect Joe Biden’s Electoral College victory over President Donald Trump.
+Most of Georgia’s Republican members of Congress stuck with earlier pledges in the wee hours of Thursday morning, Jan.
+7, and opposed certifying President-elect Joe Biden’s Electoral College victory over President Donald Trump.

-But a key exception was GOP Sen. Kelly Loeffler, who changed her mind on objecting to the Electoral College results after Trump supporters stormed the Capitol Wednesday afternoon in a melee that resulted in four deaths and more than a dozen injured police officers.
+But a key exception was GOP Sen. Kelly Loeffler, who changed her mind on objecting to the Electoral College results after Trump supporters stormed the Capitol Wednesday afternoon, Jan.
+6, in a melee that resulted in five deaths and more than a dozen injured police officers.

-“The violence, lawlessness, and siege of the halls of Congress are abhorrent and stand as a direct attack on the very institution my objection was intended to protect: the sanctity of the American democratic process,” Loeffler declared on the Senate floor Wednesday night.
+“The violence, lawlessness, and siege of the halls of Congress are abhorrent and stand as a direct attack on the very institution my objection was intended to protect: the sanctity of the American democratic process,” Loeffler declared on the Senate floor Wednesday night, Jan.
+6.

 “Too many Americans are frustrated at what they see as an unfair system.
 Nevertheless, there is no excuse for the events that took place in these chambers today, and I pray America never suffers such a dark day again.”